SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="multsfmt"><code>api/meta/mults/[field].[fmt]</code> - Return Possible Values for a Multiple-Choice Field</h3>

-Returns all possible values for a multiple-choice field, given a search, and the result count for each value if that value were added to the search constraints.
+Returns all possible values for a multiple-choice field and the result count for each value if that value were added to the search constraints.

 Supported return formats: `json`, `html`, `csv`